-The Delta Life Skills Summer Program is a six-week summer day camp for children and youth with special needs.
+The Delta Life Skills Summer Program is a six-week summer day camp for children and youth with disabilities.
 The long summer break can be a challenging time for these children and their families, as many children with disabilities need help to venture beyond their own front doors, the stability of a routine to thrive, and to regularly practice the life skills they learn in school.

 The Delta Life Skills Summer Program – the only one of its kind in Delta – bridges the gap with a program in July and August that offers a high staff-to-child ratio, the opportunity to continue learning and practicing life skills, and a chance to have some fun!